macmillan2020/sample-gulpfile/README.md

 ### 3. Initialize npm using the command prompt
 + In this case, you can use the provided `package.json` file, which you should place inside your theme folder
 + In the command prompt, type `npm init`
 + If you do not already have a `package.json` file, typing `npm init` will create one for you.
-You will be asked a series of questions.
-Enter a value or hit Enter to accept defaults.
+You will be propted with a series of questions.
+Submit a value or hit Enter to accept defaults.

-**note:** If you are using Git Bash, you will not be able to confirm the `Is this ok? (yes)` question at the end.
+**note:** If you are using Git Bash, you will not be able to confirm the `Is this ok? (yes)` question at the end of the series of prompts.
 This problem seems to only occur in Git Bash.
 It is recommended that, for this step, you use another command line tool to run the `npm init` command.

 ### 4. Install Gulp Locally
 + Type `npm install gulp --save-dev`